 No Place Name Address/location Statement of significance Physical Description Management Category 14 House Lot 2 (No. 6) Barton Parade, Bassendean This place has aesthetic value as a late example of the Federation style set in a mature garden.
 The place has historic value for its association with the development of Bassendean in the early 20thcentury.
 The place has research value as its evolution from 1898 demonstrates different building styles and techniques.
 The place has historic value for its association with prominent local community member, John Pickering and his family.
-This place has social value as the house demonstrates the form and scale of housing for professional men and their families in the early 20thcentury. construction clad in weatherboard.
+This place has social value as the house demonstrates the form and scale of housing for professional men and their families in the early 20thcentury.
+Single storey dwelling of timber framed construction clad in weatherboard.
 Most detail of the façade is obscured due to dense and mature vegetation.
 The façade has two projecting sections; one on the east and west corners with a central recessed section.
 The front entrance is centrally located on the east projecting section façade.
 The roof appears hipped and clad in corrugated metal.
 There is a gabled dormer window situated in the south plane of hipped roof within the recessed section of façade.
-A separate corrugated metal bullnose canopy extends across Considerable Category 2 15 House Lot 3 (No. 9) Brook Street, Bassendean This place has some aesthetic value for its demonstration of the Inter War Californian Bungalow style.
+A separate corrugated metal bullnose canopy extends across the east projecting and recessed sections of façade and is supported by timber posts with decorative timber brackets Considerable Category 2 15 House Lot 3 (No. 9) Brook Street, Bassendean This place has some aesthetic value for its demonstration of the Inter War Californian Bungalow style.
 The place has historic value for its association with the development in the Inter War period.
-This place has social value as a demonstration of the form and scale of asymmetric plan form.
-The roof is hipped sweeping down at the same angle to form the verandah canopy which extends across the recessed section of the Considerable Category 2
+This place has social value as a demonstration of the form and scale of Considerable Category 2

 No Place Name Address/location Statement of significance Physical Description Management Category housing in the inter war period for professional families.
 The windows to the façade are timber framed sash windows arranged in pairs with a unified painted concrete window sill.
 The window to the gabled section has a tiled skillion canopy above supported on timber brackets.
 The entrance door is located within the recessed section of the elevation and has side panels, side lights and fanlight.
 The verandah canopy is supported on square timber posts with timber brackets.
 The deck is concrete with stone steps.
 A rendered brick addition has been constructed to the side elevation of the house partially under the original verandah canopy.
 The house is located behind dense planting.
 16 House Lot 7 (No. 8) Carnegie Road, Bassendean The place has aesthetic value as the original portion of the residence built c1899 in the Federation Bungalow style demonstrates the style and is located within an expansive garden setting.
 The place has historic value for its association with the early development of the district for residential occupation.
-The place has historic value for its A single storey brick and iron house of symmetrical plan form to the façade.
+The place has historic value for its association with prominent early resident.
+A single storey brick and iron house of symmetrical plan form to the façade.
 The house has a slightly elevated position to take account of the changing land levels across the site.
 The façade contains a centrally placed front entrance with sidelights and fanlight, flanked by full height timber framed 1-over-1 sash windows.
-Considerable Category 2 association with prominent early resident The brick façade is enlivened with two rendered bands, the lower one at ground
+The brick façade is enlivened with two Considerable Category 2 association with prominent early resident The brick façade is enlivened with two rendered bands, the lower one at ground